 Still, Al Hakim’s implementation of his decrees shocked his contemporaries and modern-day historians.
 In 1009 and 1014, a group of individuals were beaten and paraded for selling molokkheya.

-It is not certain when exactly but eventually his decrees were lifted, with Egyptians becoming free once more to drink, for women to show their faces in public, and for all to consume molokkheya.
+It is not certain when exactly but eventually Al Hakim’s decrees were lifted, with Egyptians becoming free to drink once more, for women to show their faces in public, and for all to consume molokkheya.

 The mad caliph who would come to be immortalized in Egyptian history for his series of unthinkable decisions met an ending as surprising as his reign.
 He mysteriously disappeared following a walk in 1021, never to be seen or heard of again.